Just the facts. Just the law. Just results.

 Appealing adverse immigration judge decisions to the Board of Immigration Appeals with thorough legal briefing.

-A motion to reopen asks the immigration court or BIA to reopen a case based on new facts or evidence that were not available at the time of the original hearing.
-Common grounds include changed country conditions for asylum cases, ineffective assistance of prior counsel, or new evidence of eligibility for relief.
-Strict time limits apply — generally 90 days from the final order — though exceptions exist for asylum and in absentia orders.
+A motion to reopen asks the immigration court or BIA to reopen a case based on new facts or evidence.
+Strict time limits apply — generally 90 days from the final order.

 Requesting DHS to exercise discretion to close or administratively dismiss low-priority removal cases.